michaeldrm/deep-learning-projects/README.md

 # Deep Learning Projects

-Welcome to the `deep-learning-projects` repository!
-This repository hosts a collection of my deep learning projects, each demonstrating different neural network architectures and applications.
-Below you’ll find a brief description of each project, along with links to their individual directories.
+Welcome to the `deep-learning-projects` repository !

 ## Projects